About the Berkeley MSW Program

 It is anticipated that most applicants will be able to cover the relevant information in one to three pages.

 How should this résumé differ from my current job résumé?

-On your résumé, please only include work, internship and volunteer experiences that are related specifically to the field of social welfare and/or your concentration area.
+On your résumé, please only include work, internship and volunteer experiences that are related specifically to the field of social welfare and/or your specialization area.
 Please use the specific format provided, including tabulating the number of hours of experience.